Manotomo-Alliance-Support-Squad/mano-aloe/frontend/src/tests/README.md

 # Frontend Unit Tests

 We're using jest for our frontend unit tests.
 This will be primarily testing for component accuracy.
+If you're looking for the E2E tests, look in `frontend/test/`.

 ## Installation